 Registration Deadline

 We will keep a first-come, first-served wait list in the event we exceed capacity.
-If we do have a waitlist, we encourage you to submit a registration application online but do not send in payment until you have been notified by the registrar that a spot has opened.
+If we do have a wait list, we encourage you to submit a registration application online (by selecting the “Please add my name to the Waiting List” ticket option), but do not send in payment until you have been notified by the registrar that a spot has opened.

 Confirmation

-Upon completion of payment, confirmation will be emailed automatically to registrants with additional details needed to prepare for camp.
+A letter of confirmation will be emailed to registrants with additional details needed to prepare for camp.
+Confirmations may not be sent out immediately, so please be patient.

 Cancellations

-Cancellations received prior to May 12, 2025, will be partially refunded.
-After that date, the numbers are reported to Evans Lake, and we will have to pay for each reserved spot – therefore registration fees may be forfeited for any cancellations received after May 10, 2025.
+Cancellations received prior to September 24, 2025, will be fully refunded.
+After that date, the numbers are reported to Evans Lake, and we will have to pay for each reserved spot – therefore refunds for cancellations received after September 24, 2025, cannot be guaranteed.
 If you must cancel after that date, please notify the planning circle immediately so we can find someone on the waitlist to take your spot.

 Location